SAP-samples/cap-distributed-resiliency/tutorial/10-Additional Findings/README.md

 ##  2. Using Amazon RDS Proxy
 Amazon RDS Proxy  is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more secure.

 Aurora global databases currently don't support Amazon RDS Proxy.
+Refer the section [Limitations of Amazon Aurora global databases](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html)

 ##  3. Using other proxies